wrybakiewicz/lukso-dao-voting-key-manager/README.md

 **Proposal spam and double voting prevention**

-To prevent voting more than one time with the same tokens DAO members needs to vote their tokens as described above.
+To prevent voting more than one time with the same tokens DAO members needs to deposit their tokens as described above.

-Another mechanism preventing malicious DAO members from creating huge number of proposals is deposit when creating proposal.
+Another mechanism preventing malicious DAO members from creating huge number of proposals is requirement of deposit when creating proposal.
 This deposit is not participating in voting and is returned afterwards as described above.

 ## Technical Details